Graduate Assistantships Overview

 |Graduate Student Support Plan Benefits:|

-Graduate TA, RA, and TA/RA appointments receiving an annualized stipend of $8,000 are eligible to receive tuition support (for a defined number of semesters) and health insurance benefits through the Graduate Student Support Plan .
-See GSSP Eligibility for full criteria to receive GSSP benefits.
+Graduate TA, RA, and TA/RA appointments and Fellowships that pay an annualized stipend of $10,000 for Masters and $15,000 for Doctoral students are eligible to receive tuition support (for a defined number of semesters) and health insurance benefits through the Graduate Student Support Plan .
+See GSSP Eligibility for full criteria to receive GSSP Benefits.

 |Paid Parental Leave:|